 I found a couple of old YouTube videos from 2014 showing me creating part of a journal page.
 It’s not the complete process, but might give you an insight into how I go about preparing the page.
 In the second video, you see me begin to sketch out and paint a figure, but I don’t think I explained that after that was dry, I cut it out and added it to the page with gel medium.

 Today is the last day of Spring Fling 2020.
-This would normally be the biggest earning weekend of the year for me, so if you would like to support me, you can find original paintings, prints and cards in the shop here, and I have an Etsy shop here where I sell my dyed yarn.
+This would normally be the biggest earning weekend of the year for me, so if you would like to support me, you can buy my work here in the shop.

 Thank you so much for being here this week and for all your lovely comments.
 I hope you have enjoyed all the Spring Fling blog posts, if you’ve missed any, you can find them all here.